dshugarts/cvdiq_v1.2/README.md

 - [ ] Beta Testing

 ## Foxtrot
+- [ ] Refactor stress dispaly in stress_report to include management of stress
 - [ ] Register user page should look different than login (instructions, dual password, etc)
 - [ ] Refactor controllers and services with new names
 - [ ] resources into report table